progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--If you created a working directory from the new tree you just wrote, you would get the two files in the top level of the working directory and a subdirectory named `bak` that contained the first version of the test.txt file.
 You can think of the data that Git contains for these structures as being like Figure 9-2.-->

 Wenn Du ein Arbeitsverzeichnis aus diesem neuen Tree Objekt auschecken würdest, würdest Du zwei Dateien im Hauptverzeichnis und ein Unterverzeichnis mit dem Namen `bak` erhalten, in dem sich die erste Version der Datei test.txt befindet.
-Du kannst dir die Daten, die Git für diese Strukturen speichert, in etwa wie in Bild 9-2 vorstellen.
+Du kannst Dir die Daten, die Git für diese Strukturen speichert, in etwa wie in Bild 9-2 vorstellen.

 <!--Figure 9-2.
 The content structure of your current Git data.-->